 The ILUA must include a map and written description.
 The National Native Title Tribunal (NNTT) can assist with mapping services and provide other assistance such as negotiating the ILUA, or preparing materials for your Application for Registration if requested.

 It is recommended that you seek a preliminary assessment of your ILUA by the NNTT to ensure it meets registration requirements.

 As soon as all the conditions of the Option have been addressed you should advise DPLH, quoting the job number provided, and provide the required evidence as specified in your Option.

 what happens next?

+Once DPLH receives this advice it can take action so you can move to the Tenure Stage.
 This will include obtaining another valuation for the current unimproved market for the rent for the long-term lease (or purchase price for freehold).
 As more information can now be provided to the Valuer-General this will enable a more finite valuation before the Development Lease is issued.